Irving7954/Pokemon-Simulator-App/README.md

 ![Expected Team Selection Image](./PokemonApp/screenshots/team_selection_image.png)

 7. Using the buttons on the Team Selection screens, choose your team of three Pokémon, and then advance to the Battle Simulator screen.
-For reference, here is an image of the Team Selection screen with the team's first Pokémon after one of the teams has been selected:
+For reference, here is an image of the Team Selection screen with Team 2's first Pokémon (Chikorita) after Team 2 has been selected:

 ![Expected Pokémon Details Image](./PokemonApp/screenshots/team_pokemon_details_image.png)

 8. On the Battle Simulator screen, enter your name, and then start battling by selecting a move, which must be an attacking move at this point.
-For reference, here is an image of the Battle Simulator screen once you have started battling:
+For reference, here is a sample image of the Battle Simulator screen once you have started battling:

 ![Expected Battle Simulator Image](./PokemonApp/screenshots/battle_simulator_image.png)